Ingraham High School: History

 On May 10, 2011, Seattle Schools Superintendent Susan Enfield fired the principal, Martin Floe.
 A week later, on May 18, after a series of protests, Enfield reversed her decision and Floe was reinstated.

 On November 8, 2022, a shooting took place at the school, killing one student.
 A suspect in the shooting was taken into police custody shortly after the shooting occurred, and was charged with first-degree firearms violations and premeditated murder a week later.

-On November 14, 2022 Ingraham and other Seattle Public Schools students had a walk out, asking for increased training for security on de-escalation and anti-racism, as well as updated safe storage laws and an increase in the number of mental health counselors.
+On November 14, 2022, Ingraham and other Seattle Public Schools students had a walk out, asking for increased training for security on de-escalation and anti-racism, as well as updated safe storage laws and an increase in the number of mental health counselors.

 The New Ingraham

 The IB Program

-The IB program at Ingraham is led by program coordinator Mr. Guy Thomas.
-This programs provides the students of Ingraham High School with the opportunity to take advanced classes that can be used for college credits.
+The IB program at Ingraham provides the students of Ingraham High School with the opportunity to take advanced classes that can be used for college credits.
 While the IB Program at Ingraham High School has been criticized due to a lack of diversity, Ingraham High School continues to offer IB as an option.